-AVOID forcing water inside the RV, which could possibly damage component parts.
-Extreme caution should be used with any type of pressure sprayer around all attachments, doors, windows, appliance vents, etc.:
+AVOID forcing water inside the RV.
+This could damage component parts.

-- DO NOT take your RV through automatic car washes. - Keep the washing nozzle about 16 inches (40 cm) or more away from the RV body. - When washing around the door, vent and glass areas, hold the nozzle at right angles to the surface.
+- EXTREME CAUTION should be used with any type of pressure sprayer around all attachments, doors, windows, appliance vents, etc. - DO NOT take your RV through automatic car washes. - Keep the washing nozzle about 16 inches (40 cm) or more away from the RV body. - When washing around the door, vent and glass areas, hold the nozzle at right angles to the surface.